-The Chicago Triathlon is proud to partner with so many great charities that give you the opportunity to race for a cause.
+The Life Time Chicago Triathlon is proud to partner with so many great charities that give you the opportunity to race for a cause.
 If you’re passionate about our partners, consider supporting their cause by joining their team and dedicating your race to helping others.
 Many of these organizations offer their own full-service training programs.

 Save the Children is an international children’s relief organization that has been helping children in the U.S. and around the world for 100 years.
 When you join our team, you receive a guaranteed entry into the Chicago Triathlon, great team swag, an invitation to our race weekend breakfast, special race experiences, and more!
 By fundraising with us, you are helping to provide children with what they deserve – a healthy start in life, the opportunity to learn, and protection from harm.
 Join us and create ripples of change for children everywhere.

 With your help, we will ensure:

 - All children learn from a quality basic education

 - Violence against children is no longer tolerated

 For more information about the team, race perks, and how to register, please visit the link below.
 Also, if you have any questions specific to Save the Children, please reach out to firstname.lastname@example.org

 The Life Time Foundation is committed to helping children grow up strong, smart, and loved.
 We believe for children to reach their full potential they must have access to nourishing meals.
 We collaborate with our country’s school food professionals to keep highly processed food out of meals while increasing the amount of fresh and simply prepared foods.
 To date we have partnered with 27 school districts across the country, helping increase healthier food access for 1.7 million students in 3,554 schools.
 In the current school year 2020-2021, we’re poised to impact over 256 million meals in one school year alone!